 - Picture Books

 With these fun and challenging George Washington Presidents Day activities, your elementary students will be able to practice math skills and celebrate the father of our country at the same time.
 Happy Presidents Day!
+Or you can check out the Abraham Lincoln puzzles instead.

 Still not sure about my President Washington activities?
 No worries!